After the Thin Man: Plot

 Nick and Lt.
 Abrams find Phil murdered in his hotel room.
 Nick investigates Polly's apartment and discovers that someone using the name Anderson had bugged it from the apartment above.
 While in the upper apartment, Nick hears Dancer enter Polly's home.
 Nick pursues Dancer into the basement, but Dancer fires a round of bullets at Nick and disappears.
 Nick discovers the body of the building custodian, Pedro.
 Nora identifies Pedro as the former gardener from her father's estate.
 She finds a photo in Pedro's room of him with their other servants.
 Lt.
 Abrams says someone tried to call Nick from the building just before Pedro was killed.

 Nick has Lt.
 Abrams gather all the suspects in the Anderson apartment.
 Dancer and Polly confess that they had intended to use a forged check to steal Robert's money but claim that they are innocent of murder.
 David says that he has not seen Pedro in six years but remembers his long white mustache.
 But Nick notices that in the picture from six years ago that Nora had found, Pedro had a small, dark mustache, and Nick infers that David saw Pedro recently.

 Nick now reconstructs the murder.
 David is revealed to be Anderson.
 He hated Robert for taking Selma from him, and also secretly hated Selma for leaving him.
 He rented the apartment so that he could eavesdrop on Polly and Robert and kill them in the apartment.
 Instead, he killed Robert on the street and tried to frame Selma for the murder.
 While spying on Polly, he overheard Phil's real identity and Phil's plan to blackmail David.
 David murdered Phil and threw the message rock as a diversion.

 However, Pedro had recognized David as the mysterious Anderson, so David killed him as well.
 David brandishes a pistol and threatens to kill Selma and then himself.
 Lum Kee flings his hat in David's face, allowing Nick and Lt.
 Abrams to overpower him.
-This surprises Nora because Nick had Lum Kee's brother sent to prison for bank robbery, but Lum Kee explains: "I no like my brother.
+This surprises Nora because Nick was involved in Lum Kee's brother being sent to prison for bank robbery, but Lum Kee explains: "Sure, Mr. Charles sent him up!
+Number One detective!
+I no like my brother.
 I like his girl.
-I'm your friend.
-You betcha".
+I'm your friend, you betcha!"

 Nick and Nora leave San Francisco by train for the East Coast, accompanied by Selma.
 Later, alone with Nora, Nick notices that she is knitting a baby's sock and suddenly realizes that she is pregnant.
-Nora gently chides him, saying, "And you call yourself a detective".
+Nora gently chides him, saying, "And you call yourself a detective."

 Cast

-The cast is listed in order as documented by the American Film Institute:
+The cast is listed in order as documented by the American Film Institute.